-Reducing demand should be adopted as one of the strategies for meeting future water needs in the Treasure Valley.
+Reducing demand through water conservation should be adopted as one of the strategies for meeting future water needs in the Treasure Valley.
 Capital costs associated with new supply may be avoided through the reduction of per capita demand.
-Addressing these issues is a multi-jurisdictional responsibility; therefore the Department should work in cooperation with water users and water providers to collaboratively develop incentives to reduce demand.
+Addressing these issues is a multijurisdictional responsibility; therefore the IDWR should work in cooperation with water users and water providers to collaboratively develop incentives to reduce demand.
+The following actions should be taken to conserve water and reduced demand:

-- Use education to encourage conservation - Encourage conservation and efficient use of groundwater - Encourage conservation and efficient use of surface water, where a viable opportunity exists, taking into consideration the benefits of incidental recharge. - Support efforts for retrofitting neighborhoods with pressurized irrigation - Encourage and support wastewater/gray water reuse - Encourage or support incentives for conservation - Develop guidelines for conservation programs - Consider conservation requirements for new water appropriations
+- Use education to encourage conservation; - Encourage conservation and efficient use of ground water; - Encourage conservation and efficient use of surface water, where a viable opportunity exists, taking into consideration the benefits of incidental recharge; - Support efforts for retrofitting neighborhoods with pressurized irrigation; - Encourage and support wastewater/gray water reuse; - Encourage or support incentives for conservation; - Develop guidelines for conservation programs; - Consider conservation requirements for new water appropriations.

-Potential Conversion of Water Use from Agriculture to other Uses
+Potential Conversion of Water Use from Agriculture to Other Uses

 Urbanization has changed some water demand from agricultural irrigation to residential irrigation and other uses.
 This trend is expected to continue into the future as additional growth occurs.
-The intent is to ensure irrigation water is available for residential use and irrigation entities continue to have a financial basis/protection of infrastructure.
-This is also beneficial because it reduces the amount of water that municipal water systems need to provide if domestic irrigation is provided through the canal systems.
+The intent of these actions is to ensure irrigation water is available for residential use and irrigation entities continue to have financial viability and protection of infrastructure.
+Domestic irrigation provided through the canal systems is also beneficial because it reduces the amount of water that municipal water systems need to provide.
 The following actions should be undertaken to ensure orderly transition of water use from agriculture to DCMI and other uses:

-- Continue to support the use of surface water on those lands that convert from agriculture to DCMI and other uses utilizing the existing irrigation entities. - Support voluntary cooperative arrangements between irrigation entities and municipal providers to deliver surface water recognizing the longterm challenges associated with maintaining HOA-owned systems. - Encourage the use of Water Marketing to meet current and future needs including the use of rental pool and water supply bank.
+- Continue to support the use of surface water on those lands that convert from agriculture to DCMI and other uses utilizing the existing irrigation entities; - Support voluntary cooperative arrangements between irrigation entities and municipal providers to deliver surface water recognizing the long-term challenges associated with maintaining Homeowners Association-owned systems; - Encourage the use of water marketing to meet current and future needs including the use of the Rental Pool and the Bank.